Showing posts with label Spirituality. Show all posts

 Nazareno 2016: Celebrating The Feast of The Black Nazarene

-It was 3 years back when I first celebrated the grand feast of the Black Nazarene.
-It was a solemn event near the church where devotees flocked to celebrate the mass and have their religious items blessed with holy water.
-Although the weather is quite rainy, people still consider it a blessing.
-I have even experienced showering in the drizzle and don't mind getting wet.
-It is a sacrifice and a show of perseverance despite a little obstacle.
+I first celebrated the grand feast of the Black Nazarene three years ago.
+It was a solemn event near the church, where devotees flocked to celebrate the mass and have their religious items blessed with holy water.
+Despite the rainy weather, which we considered a blessing, I was caught in a sudden downpour.
+But instead of seeking shelter, I embraced the rain as a symbol of purification and a test of my faith.
+It was a sacrifice and a show of perseverance despite the unexpected obstacle.
+This experience taught me the value of endurance and the power of faith in overcoming challenges.

-As I remember Nazareno 2013, the crowd around Quiapo church is more peaceful and orderly than the "traslacion" or the transfer of the image from its original place in Luneta (now Rizal Park) going to its current home in Quiapo church.
+As I remember Nazareno (2013), the crowd around Quiapo church was more peaceful and orderly than in 'traslacion.'
+This annual procession, known as 'traslacion,' marks the transfer of the Black Nazarene image from its original place in Luneta (now Rizal Park) to its current home in Quiapo church.
 During the traslacion, millions of devotees brave the massive crowd along the streets where the procession passes.
-Others would have the endurance and courage to hold the piece of long rope attached to the image, which they believe brings miracles to their lives.
-Some would have their hankies wiped over the image, believing it can bring healing power.
+It is a powerful display of faith and devotion, with some devotees having the endurance and courage to hold the piece of long rope attached to the image, which they believe brings miracles to their lives.
+Others would have their hankies wiped over the image, assuming it can bring healing power.

 Numerous stories have already been shared by devotees who could testify to the miraculous power of the divine image of the Black Nazarene.
 Even famous Filipino celebrities would also share the blessings they received from their devotion.
 However, the event is for everyone regardless of societal status; rich or poor, healthy or sick, young or old could show their faith and devotion.

-On this day, the 9th of January 2016, I again experienced the religiosity of the Filipino devotees to the Black Nazarene.
-The vicinity of the Quiapo church is crowded with the faithful who celebrated the mass and novena.
-For about 2 hours, I didn't mind standing as I heard the holy sacrament while praying for my personal intentions.
-Individuals and families are praying together.
-Some parents would even bring their little child despite the crowd.
-While some people who are physically sick would endure as an act of sacrifice for their intentions.
+On this day, the 9th of January 2016, I once again witnessed the deep sense of community among the Filipino devotees of the Black Nazarene.
+The vicinity of the Quiapo church was filled with the faithful who gathered to celebrate the mass and novena.
+For about 2 hours, I stood among them, listening to the holy sacrament and praying for my personal intentions.
+Individuals and families prayed together, united in their faith.
+Some parents even brought their little children, demonstrating the inclusivity of this spiritual event.
+And amidst the crowd, those who were physically sick endured, their sacrifice a testament to their unwavering faith.

 Those who did not go to the traslacion or procession have just visited Quiapo church to celebrate the mass.
 A crowd of volunteers and devotees go barefoot, which symbolizes humility.
 They have been serving the Black Nazarene for several years to show their faith and more profound personal devotion.

-I am not an active devotee of the Black Nazarene, but I believe that God hears our prayers and intentions if we come with all our hearts and humility.
-I am one with millions who experienced Divine blessings and interventions.
-It is truly a spiritual journey; along the way are hardships and struggles that are fulfilling in the end.
+While I may not be an active devotee of the Black Nazarene, I believe that God hears our prayers and intentions when we approach Him with all our hearts and humility.
+I am just one of the millions who have experienced Divine blessings and interventions.
+This journey is deeply personal, filled with hardships and struggles that ultimately lead to a sense of fulfillment.
+It's a journey we undertake in our own way, facing unique challenges and finding our own moments of grace.

 © 2016 Del Cusay